 Create a new Google Ads Conversion Tracking tag in the Server container → add Conversion ID and Conversion Label similar to the web Ads tag setup.

-Then, you can add Product and User Data (it looks very similar to how Facebook's conversion API works).
+Then, you can add Product and User Data (it looks very similar to how Facebook's Conversions API works).
 If you send user and product data from the web to the server, you can enable these checkboxes and select event data as a data source.
 Our Ads server conversion triggers on the purchase event.

 That's it for the server container.
 But Google also added a bonus to the web Google Ads tag.